Complexity of approximate conflict-free, linearly-ordered, and nonmonochromatic hypergraph colourings: Introduction

 \paragraph{Nonmonochromatic colourings} The most studied hypergraph colourings are nonmonochromatic colourings, also known as weak hypergraph colourings.
 This is the weakest non-trivial restriction one can impose when colouring the vertices of a hypergraph, i.e., any type of hypergraph colouring (that excludes constant colourings) is also a nonmonochromatic colouring.
 As mentioned before, nonmonochromatic $k$-colourings of an $r$-uniform hypergraph correspond to homomorphisms from the hypergraph to $\NAE^r_k$.
-Since nonmonochromatic colouring is \NP-hard for any uniformity $r\geq 3$ and number of colours $k \geq 2$, Dinur, Regev, and Smith investigated the approximate version, establishing the following result~\cite{DRS05}. \begin{restatable}{theorem}{main} $\PCSP(\NAE_k^r, \NAE_\ell^r)$ is \NP-hard for all constant $2 \leq k \leq \ell$ and $r \geq 3$. \end{restatable}
+Since nonmonochromatic colouring is \NP-hard for any uniformity \(r \geq 3\) and number of colours \(k \geq 2\), an investigation of the approximate version led to the following result (the arity \(\geq 4\) case was shown in \cite{GHS02-HardnessApproximateHypergraphColoring} without the use of topology, while the arity \(3\) case was shown in \cite{DRS05} relying on the higher chromatic number of Kneser and Schrijver graphs): \begin{restatable}{theorem}{main} $\PCSP(\NAE_k^r, \NAE_\ell^r)$ is \NP-hard for all constant $2 \leq k \leq \ell$ and $r \geq 3$. \end{restatable}

-In this paper we will show a simpler proof of this result.
+In this paper we will provide a simpler proof of this result.
 The proof in~\cite{DRS05} relies on constructing a somewhat ad-hoc reduction and analysing its completeness and soundness.
 We recast this proof in the recent algebraic framework for PCSPs~\cite{BBKO21}.
-We also replace the use of Schrijver graphs with the simpler Kneser graphs, plus a (correct and very easy) case of Hedetniemi’s conjecture (cf.~\Cref{prodchrombound}).
-We believe that our simplification is of interest since it replaces a more quantitative analysis of the polymorphisms with one that only deals with constants everywhere.
-In particular, this means that our proof does not require the full strength of the PCP theorem --- only the ``baby PCP'' of Barto and Kozik~\cite{Barto22:soda}.
+We also avoid the use of Schrijver graphs, working only with the simpler Kneser graphs, plus a (correct and very easy) case of Hedetniemi’s conjecture\footnote{Note that Hedetniemi’s conjecture was proved false in the general case~\cite{shitov_counterexamples_2019}.} (cf.~\Cref{prodchrombound}).
+We believe that our simplification is of interest since it replaces a more quantitative analysis of the polymorphisms (i.e. bounds are functions of the arity) with one that only deals with constant bounds everywhere.

 \paragraph{Conflict-free colourings}

 A conflict-free hypergraph colouring is a colouring of the vertices in a hypergraph such that every hyperedge has at least one uniquely coloured vertex~\cite{Even03:sicomp,Smorodinsky2013}.
 As mentioned before, conflict-free $k$-colourings of an $r$-uniform hypergraph correspond to homomorphisms from the hypergraph to $\CF^r_k$.
 We shall determine the complexity of $\PCSP(\CF^r_k,\CF^r_\ell)$ for all constants $2\leq k\leq\ell$ and $r\geq 3$ (the case of $r=3$ corresponding to nonmonochromatic colourings, i.e., $\CF^3_k=\NAE^3_k$ for every $k$).